 The famous producer of the ‘three stripes’ athletic wear prides itself on a corporate responsibility structure built on 3 complementary pillars: community involvement, employee engagement, corporate giving.
 An example of community involvement is the BOKS by Reebok, an Adidas company, before school program, which is designed to bring access to fitness to children between the ages of 5 and 12.
 The impact of BOK has been measured by an independent evaluator called NOIST which found that the students in the program has not only improved their memory and executive function, but also shaved an average of 16 seconds off their 400-meter run times.
 Adidas has launched various programs and initiatives like these around the world; such as their Pakison Women Empowerment Program which helps improve the skills of female workers and helps them find strong opportunities in the workplace and their SOS Children’s Village which has grown into one of the largest non-governmental organizations dedicated to to supporting children without families in the world.
 These amazing programs are a few examples of how Adidas makes a large positive social impact beyond great activewear.

-With the holiday season right around the corner, A-LIGN is gearing up for the company’s eighth annual Charity Donation Program.
 Since 2013, A-LIGN has been working with their clients to support local charities all around the country.
 The firm recognizes that, in order to achieve their mission of providing clients with a better community, giving back has to be part of the equation.
 That is why, every holiday season, A-LIGN donates to charities like Junior Achievement and ASPCA on behalf of the people they’ve served over the last year.
 In 2020 alone, the team donated nearly $6,000!
 Outside of the holidays, giving back remains a year-long focus.
 A-LIGN encourages employees to partake in a community service event and provides a day off every month solely for that reason.
 Employees, then, do not just commit to a program for a day but are able to truly establish a relationship with local community service organizations and continue contributing monthly.
 Since the program launched in 2013, A-LIGN employees have clocked over 1,000 hours to organizations close to their heart.
-Being a part of A-LIGN, whether as an employee or client, means being supported and encouraged to give back-- during every time of year.
+Being a part of A-LIGN, whether as an employee or client, means being supported and encouraged to give back– during every time of year.